milomedia/tilix/_drafts/2019-09-03-duni-turbo-charges-innovation.md

 ## About Tilix

-Tilix provides a range of packaged services including consulting, interim management, projects and outsourcing.
+Tilix provides a range of packaged services including consultancy, interim management, projects and outsourcing.
 Firms looking for the next wave of innovation turn to Tilix to help generate ideas, find the most promising options and create tangible results.

-Tilix leaned heavily on Geoffrey Moore’s ideas and frameworks (e.g. Zone to Win, Escape Velocity) in the second part of this assignment
+Tilix leaned heavily on Geoffrey Moore’s ideas and frameworks (e.g. Zone to Win, Escape Velocity) in the second part of this assignment.